shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/3dsmax-crashes-on-startup.md

 Then, open `config/env/includes/app_launchers.yml` in your pipeline configuration and find the `launch_3dsmax` entry.
 You should replace `hook_before_app_launch: default` to `hook_before_app_launch: '{config}/before_app_launch.py'`.

-You should now be able to launch 3ds Max correctly from Shotgun and Shotgun Desktop.
+You should now be able to launch 3ds Max correctly from {% include product %} and {% include product %} Desktop.
 If you still have any issues, please contact support@shotgunsoftware.com